 After a month in Donegal, and another month working in a hostel on the Aran Islands, I settled in Galway.

 Some Irish joked that Galway is where ambition goes to die.
-There is an element of truth to this – not that the city lacks ambitious people, but that the slower pace makes you want to stop whatever you’re doing to have a pint and listen to the music drifting into the pub from the ever-present buskers outside.
-If it’s sunny, the entire city will likely have stopped work anyway, as there was always a mass evacuation on bright days to sit by the Spanish Arch and have a drink (I believe the unofficial verb for this was SPARCH’ing).
+There is an element of truth to this.
+It is not that the city lacks ambitious people.
+It is that the slower pace makes you want to stop whatever you’re doing to have a pint.
+You’ll want to take time to listen to the music drifting into the pub from the ever-present buskers outside.
+If it’s sunny, the entire city will likely have stopped work anyway.
+On these bright days, there was always a mass evacuation to sit by the Spanish Arch and have a drink.
+I believe the unofficial verb for this was SPARCHing.

-It’s the sense of community that made Galway such a great place to live.
+It’s the sense of community that made Galway such a great place to live on and Ireland Working Holiday Visa.
 I began to see the same faces around town.
 And with the uncanny ability of the Irish to remember names, it wasn’t long before I started to feel known, too.
 It was an easy place to establish a sense of home.
 For a newcomer hoping to find somewhere to belong, it was perfect.

-In terms of finding a hometown, my best advice is to not settle down right away!
-By spending my first two months hopping all over the country through short-term HelpX volunteering, I had a chance to decide which place felt best for me.
+In terms of finding a home town, my best advice is to not settle down right away!
+Your Ireland Working Holiday gives you the opportunity to explore.
+I spent my first two months hopping all over the country through short-term HelpX volunteering.
+This time gave me a chance to decide which place felt best for me.
 I really valued the chance to explore Ireland before I committed to a job and didn’t have as much time to travel.

-The two most obvious challenges were finding a job and an apartment, and both required a healthy level of determination.
+The two most obvious challenges were finding a job available to the holder of the Ireland Working Holiday Visa and an apartment.
+Both required a healthy level of determination.

 I was fortunate to find an apartment within a weekend.
 But for a job, it took tons of applications and more than a month before I landed something.
-Everyone on this visa has their own experience with these elements and how easy or difficult they were, but I would give the same advice to everyone: persistence is key!
+Everyone on the Ireland Working Holiday Visa has their own experience with these elements.
+Regardless of how easy or difficult they might be, I would give the same advice to everyone.
+Persistence is key!

 You’ll need to drop off more CVs in person than you could ever imagine.
 You may need to open your search to online-based work as well.
 Keep an open mind about the kind of work you do, and something will come through.

-As for apartments, you’ll have to scour sites like daft.ie, rent.ie, and classified ads on Gumtree, and act quickly to line up viewings and interviews because of the high turnover rate.
+As for apartments, you’ll have to scour sites like daft.ie, rent.ie, and classified ads on Gumtree.
+Remember to act quickly to line up viewings and interviews because of the high turnover rate.
 Once you find a good place, trust your gut and put down a deposit.

 One of the most beautiful outcomes from a working holiday experience is a permanent connection to the country you lived in.

-You’ll gain a deeper understanding about a culture and a way of living.
-I felt like I had finally “made it” when I could understand most Irish accents - Irish slang and all.
+You’ll gain a deeper understanding of a culture and a way of living.
+I felt like I had finally “made it” when I could understand most Irish accents – Irish slang and all.
 And when I realized that complimenting the Irish makes them uncomfortable (tough lesson for an American to learn).
-And when I understood that wearing un-ironed clothes out in public is unacceptable.
-And when I was able to let go of my American mindset that I was the total sum of my work and outcomes and finally adapt to the Irish ability to just “be” and enjoy life.
+Then I understood that wearing unironed clothes out in public is unacceptable.
+Finally, I was able to let go of my American mindset that I was the total sum of my work and outcomes.
+I could finally adapt to the Irish ability to just “be” and enjoy life.